 Faster, when you leaf through the cold outreach campaigns of 25 different B2B brands across seven different industries, you start to see patterns of behavior at scale.

 We understand what’s working this week, not last quarter.
-We’re testing different hooks, subject lines, lead sources, and tactics every single day.
-You are able to leverage those learnings.
+We’re testing different hooks, subject lines, lead sources, and tactics every single day. you’re able to use those learnings.

 We’ve had clients see 2x-3x higher conversion rates simply because we duplicated the winning framework we discovered in other industries.
-That level of experimentation is incredibly difficult to obtain with an in-house team that is operating in a silo.
+That level of experimentation is incredibly difficult to obtain with an in-house team that’s operating in a silo.

 7. Risk Mitigation In-House Means Greater Risk.
 Here’s the thing:

 If your in-house SDRs are ineffective, you still have their salaries to pay.
-You still have tool costs to pay.
-You will still have to manage them.
+You still have tool costs to pay. you’ll still have to manage them.

 And if you want to change out these resources, you’ll have a 2-month headache.
-With an agency or partner, especially one that is performance-oriented, the risk is dramatically lower.
+With an agency or partner, especially one that’s performance-oriented, the risk is dramatically lower.

 Period.
 If you’re in early growth or testing new markets, outsourcing allows you to reduce risk with the added benefit of quicker feedback loops.